ShuhengLiao/ShuhengLiao.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am an Assistant Professor in the Department of Mechanical and Automation Engineering at The Chinese University of Hong Kong.
+Prior to joining CUHK, I was a Postdoctoral Associate at the Massachusetts Institute of Technology, where I worked with [Prof. John Hart]/(https://meche.mit.edu/people/faculty/ajhart@mit.edu).
+I received my Ph.D. in Mechanical Engineering from Northwestern University in 2023 under the supervision of [Prof. Jian Cao]/(https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/cao-jian.html) and [Prof. Kornel Ehmann]/(https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/ehmann-kornel.html), and my B.S. degree in Mechanical Engineering from Shanghai Jiao Tong University in 2018.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.